-- Instead of the 74141, you might have the Russian equivalent "K155". - Be careful to orient the 74141 correctly - If you receive the connector header as a single strip, break off 10 pins for SV4.
+- Be careful to orient the K155 correctly - If you receive the connector header as a single strip, break off 10 pins for SV4.

 Place the 16 pin socket and the connector, and then put the cathode driver on the board.